Table of Contents

 Board review style answer #3

-C. In situ mantle cell neoplasia is a rare finding that is most commonly seen in lymph nodes but may be seen in extranodal locations.
-Peripheral blood involvement is permitted.
-It is typically a stable disease with indolent behavior and rare progression to overt mantle cell lymphoma.
+B. May be seen in extranodal locations.
+In situ mantle cell neoplasm is a rare finding that is most commonly seen in lymph nodes but may be seen in extranodal locations.
+Answer C is incorrect because peripheral blood involvement is permitted.
+Answers A and D are incorrect because it is typically a stable disease with indolent behavior and infrequent (< 10%) progression to overt mantle cell lymphoma.

 Comment Here